swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **Modular Python scripts enable production-ready ML workflows**: Converting notebooks to separate `prepare.py`, `train.py`, and `evaluate.py` scripts creates clear separation of concerns and makes code easier to test, maintain, and integrate into automated pipelines.
+    - **Parameters should be externalized**: Using a `params.yaml` file to store configuration separates logic from configuration, making it easy to experiment with different hyperparameters without modifying code.
+    - **Dependency management requires two levels**: `requirements.txt` tracks high-level dependencies you explicitly need, while `requirements-freeze.txt` captures all transitive dependencies with exact versions for reproducibility.
+    - **Command-line interfaces make automation possible**: Scripts that accept arguments and can be run from the terminal integrate seamlessly with scheduling tools, CI/CD pipelines, and orchestration systems.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production